Muthung/Python/README.md

      collects specific information for further analysis and storage.

      It can be used to gather various data such as product details, prices, reviews, news arrticles, contact information, and more.
-It employs different methods and techniquesto extratc data from websites, such as:
+It employs different methods and techniques to extratc data from websites, such as:
                        ~ HTML Parsing:
                                       It uses HTML parsig libraries to navigate through the structure